-Meningitis represents the swelling of the membranes of the brain and spinal cord.
+Symptoms of Meningitis: Meningitis represents the swelling of the membranes of the brain and spinal cord.
 Meningitis can be caused by variety of pathogens like viruses, fungi or bacteria.
 Most of the times, meningitis is caused by bacteria and viruses.
 A neurologist has to be consulted if you experience any of the below mentioned signs or symptoms of meningitis.

-Early Signs of Meningitis
+Signs of Meningitis